cecid/hermes-docs/docs/source/web_service_usage_guide.rst

 Maintaining partnerships
 ------------------------

-A partnership must be registered on Hermes 2 to send messages since partnerships store the information of your trading partner.
-Hence, Hermes 2 needs partnership information to deliver messages.
+A partnership must be registered on Hermes 2 to send messages since partnerships contain information about your trading partner.
 A separate partnership is required to receive messages.

-If you would like more information, please refer to the articles :ref:`What is an ebMS 2.0 Partnership? <what-is-an-ebms-2-0-partnership>` and :ref:`What is an AS2 Partnership? <what-is-an-as2-partnership>`
+If you would like more information, please refer to the articles :ref:`what-is-an-ebms-2-0-partnership` and :ref:`what-is-an-as2-partnership`.

 Let's take a look at the program parameters.